Great North Run: Wilson Kipsang and Tirunesh Dibaba take wins

 Olympic 10,000m champion Tirunesh Dibaba of Ethiopia won the women's race on her half marathon debut.
 Jo Pavey was the first Briton home in fifth.

-Kipsang may have missed out on gold in the Olympics but he did win the London marathon earlier this year and started the race as favourite.
+Kipsang may have missed out on gold in the Olympics but he and started the race as favourite.

 He and compatriot Kogo broke clear of the field early on and Kipsang found a late finish to clock the second-best time round the Great North Run course.